XerolandRegent/unplug-suite/CONTRIBUTING.md

 - [ ] Update the main README.md to include your tool
 - [ ] Update the launcher.sh script to include your tool
 - [ ] Submit a pull request with a clear description of your tool
+- [ ] Confirm compliance with CC BY-NC 4.0 license

+## Non-Commercial Restriction

+Please note that this project prohibits commercial use as per the CC BY-NC 4.0 license.
+Contributions that enable or facilitate commercial use will not be accepted.
+Examples of prohibited commercial use include:

+- Selling the software or derivative works
+- Including the software in a commercial product
+- Using the software in a commercial service
+- Monetizing the software through advertising or subscriptions

 ## Questions?